-At Immanuel we strive to provide children with excellent learning materials alongside a collaborative learning environment to develop their computational thinking, creativity and awareness of online safety.
+At Immanuel & St Andrew we strive to provide children with excellent learning materials alongside a collaborative learning environment to develop their computational thinking, creativity, and awareness of online safety.
 Through the computing curriculum, children will be taught to understand and utilise the functions of computers both within Computing as well as across the entire curriculum.

 Computing at Immanuel

-Computing is taught as part of the core and wider curriculum.
+Computing is taught as part of the core and wider curriculum once a week across all key stages.
 We use a range of computing games and online platforms to embed computing into the curriculum and support children’s subject knowledge in 3 different ways:

 - Provide support - to support a range of learning experiences from the practice of skills to developing conceptual understanding

 - Development environment - where apps provide a micro-world that learners can explore, build and present their understanding

 - Function – ICT is used as a tool to accomplish a task, as well as being used to support conceptual understanding and extend thinking within all subjects

 Computing is also used as a mode of intervention, a platform to support learners with EAL, PP and SEND.

 All users of computers at Immanuel are expected to follow the acceptable use policy.